-I'm pretty much always willing to try anything once—and that attitude carries itself over into my skincare routine.
+I'm pretty much always willing to try anything once—and that attitude applies to my skincare routine, too.
 I'm passionate about maintaining youthful-looking skin, so why not test out whatever products and tools I can get my hands on?

 Below is a photo that was taken of me before using the device.
 My crow's-feet aren't terrible, but they certainly exist.
 Not to mention, I've been plagued by under-eye circles and bags my entire life and would love to zap those away as well.
 So let's get started, shall we?